AmirAissat/AmirAissat/README.md

   - PDF resume upload and text extraction
   - AI-driven analysis and matching score generation
   - User authentication and job management dashboard

+### 3. Minecraft Mod
+Developed custom content for Minecraft, adding new items and assets to enhance the gameplay experience.

+- **Technologies Used:** Java, Minecraft Forge API, JSON, Blockbench, Git
+- **Features:**
+  - Created custom swords, armor, and clothing with unique properties
+  - Designed and integrated 3D models using Blockbench
+  - Managed game assets through JSON files for textures and models
+  - Applied object-oriented programming for item behaviors and effects

 ## Skills